uio-bmi/immuneML/docs/source/usecases/extendability_use_case.rst

 models is described in the tutorial :ref:`How to add a new report`.
 Briefly, adding a report to explore the motifs in the CNN was done by implementing and adding a class that implements the given report, without modifying any other part of the code.

-The input data, YAML specifications and results of these comparisons are available at this link.
+The input data, YAML specifications and results of these comparisons are available in `NIRD research data archive <http://doi.org/10.11582/2021.00009>`_.

 YAML specification for training machine learning models and recovering motifs in the GILGFVFTL dataset: